 Tom is a member of the #GifSquad and one of the most frequently seen faces in the online Salesforce community.
 He’s always there to share a word of support and chip in his platform knowledge when possible.

 We hope you check out our recommended Salesforce bloggers and spread the word in supporting them.
 Salesforce is uniquely supported by the people who work with it and display a genuine passion for their work.

 Who else would you add to the list?
-Leave a comment below and let us know.
+Why not drop us an email with your favourite Salesforce blogger.